Do you want to improve your artistic compositions with the rule of thirds?

 Pro Tip: You can overlay your image with the rule of thirds by selecting your crop tool in Adobe Photoshop.
 With the tool selected, click the button next to where it says ‘Straighten’, and click ‘Rule of Thirds’.
 Once selected with the crop tool still active, click on the top right of your image to see the overlay.
 You can then draw guides to aid your composition.
 A mini tutorial below.

 Artistic Examples Using This Method

-J. M. W. Turner’s ‘The Fighting Temeraire’ is a masterpiece in itself for his use of colour, painting technique and symbolism.
+J. M. W. Turner’s ‘The Fighting Temeraire’ is a masterpiece for his use of colour, painting technique and symbolism.
 However the composition is what pins it altogether.
 As you can see, the horizon fits on one of the horizontal lines, and the ship is inline with the left vertical line.
-Coupled with the sun being arranged around the right vertical line too.
+Coupled with the sun arranged around the right vertical line too.

 Next up is ‘The Anatomy Lesson of Dr. Nicolaes Tulp’ by Rembrandt, and what a golden piece of work this is!
 I love this painting as it’s remarkably painted.
 When we place the rule of thirds structure on top of this painting, you can see Rembrandt has purposely positioned the image around this structure.
 The corpse’s head, one of the student’s heads and the tutor himself sits perfectly on the rule of thirds.